January 2026 Heritage Celebrations

 Heritage Month Celebrations:

-Women’s Equality Day (August 26): Women’s Equality Day commemorates the certification of the 19th Amendment to the U.S. Constitution in 1920, guaranteeing that every American can vote, regardless of gender.
+National Women’s Equality Day (August 26): Women’s Equality Day commemorates the certification of the 19th Amendment to the U.S. Constitution in 1920, guaranteeing that every American can vote, regardless of gender.
 Made into a national holiday in 1971, this day celebrates activists’ achievements in promoting equity and equality for women.
-It also serves as a reminder of the need to continually advocate for gender-based equity and equality, as well as the need to dedicate resources to promoting and empowering women, including by combatting sexual- and gender-based violence.
-At UConn, these imperatives are carried out by the Women’s Center, the Rainbow Center, the Title IX office, the UConn Foundation, the Women’s, Gender, and Sexuality Studies Program, the Center for Career Development, and the UConn Health Women’s Center, among other unit- and department-level resources.
+It also serves as a reminder of the ongoing need to advocate for gender equity and equality, as well as to dedicate resources to promoting and empowering women, including efforts to combat sexual and gender-based violence.
+At UConn, these imperatives are carried out by the Women’s Center, the Rainbow Center, the Title IX Office, the Women’s, Gender, and Sexuality Studies Program, the Center for Career Readiness and Life Skills, and the UConn Health Women’s Center, among other unit- and department-level resources.

 Religious Holidays:

 Feast of the Assumption / Dormition of the Mother of God (August 15)This day is widely celebrated among Roman Catholics, Eastern Catholics, and Eastern Orthodox Christians as the day Jesus’s mother, Mary, ascended to heaven in both body and soul.
-This is a holy day of obligation for Catholics.
-Celebrations might include festivals, processions, and planting a Mary Garden.
+This is a holy day of obligation for Catholics, meaning the faithful are obligated to attend mass.
+Celebrations might also include festivals, processions, or praying the rosary, especially the Glorious Mysteries.

-Krishna Janmashtami (August 26): Also known as Gokulashtami, this two-day festival marks the birth of Krishna, one of the most popular Hindu deities.
+Krishna Janmashtami (August 16): This Hindu festival celebrates the birth of Lord Krishna, one of the most popular Hindu deities.
 Hindus celebrate Janmashtami by fasting, singing devotional songs, praying together, preparing special foods, holding night vigils, and visiting temples.
 Major Krishna temples organize a recitation of “Bhagavata Purana” and “Bhagavad Gita” or drama events “Rasa Lila” and “Krishna Lila.”

 We welcome the celebration of each of these holidays on our campuses and encourage support for those requiring accommodations.
 You can find information and guidance about academic accommodations for religious observations on the Provost Office’s webpage.